 What did you call these in your family?
 Salmon Cakes?
 Salmon Patties?

-I actually grew up calling them Salmon Croquettes. *fancy* My mom would make these on special occasion, and it would always be such a treat when I would see that red can of salmon in the pantry!
+I actually grew up calling them Salmon Croquettes. *fancy* My mom would make these on special occasions and it would always be SUCH a treat when I would see that red can of salmon in the pantry!
+These make a great meal option for breakfast/brunch, lunch, OR dinner.
+They are super versatile, plus only cost about $6 to make a full batch!

 Of course, we grew up eating pan-fried salmon croquettes since there weren’t any of the fancy kitchen gadgets that we have available now.
 However, I’ve included instructions to air-fry these babies as well!